WHAT CAUSES DENTAL IMPLANTS TO GET UNSCREWED? | Houston, TX Dental Implants

-A loose dental implant is a kind of dental implant failure.
-Although loose dental implant is a rare occurrence – either your dental implant falls out or remains intact but feels loose – it is never a pleasant experience.
+A loose dental implant or loose implant screw is a form of dental implant failure.
+Although loose dental implant is a rare occurrence – either the implant falls out or stays intact but feels unstable – it is never a pleasant experience.

 So, here is a brief on the causes of loose dental implants, how to deal with it, and how to avoid this situation.